Unital operads, monoids, monads, and bar constructions: A comparison of monoids and monads

 \begin{lem} For a unital operad $\sC$ in $\sV$, application of $i_0$ and $p_0$ gives an isomorphism between the category of $\bC$-algebras in $\sV_{\mI}$ (equivalently $\sC$-algebras in $\sV_{\mI}$) and of left $\sC$-modules that are $\emptyset$ above level $0$. \end{lem}

 \begin{rem} The books \cite{Fresse0, Fresse, Fresse1, LV} are in whole \cite{Fresse0} or in part devoted to the study of modules over operads in categories of $\SI$-sequences, with primary focus on algebraic contexts.
-Much of their work can be adapted to give the analogous discussion of modules over unital operads in categories of $\LA$-sequences. \end{rem}
+Much of their work can be adapted to give the analogous discussion of modules over unital operads in categories of $\LA$-sequences.
+We will give one example of that in \autoref{Nmods}. \end{rem}